CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

 ![](img/charts/sort_time.png)

 Interestingly, enabling ray partitioning in addition to sorting increased performance compared to just enabling sorting.
 However, the time per frame was still significantly higher than with neither feature enabled.
-After seeing these results, I decided to keep ray sorting off for the remaining analyses.
+After seeing these results, I decided to keep ray sorting disabled for the remaining analyses.

 ### Russian roulette path termination